bluppco/idearebel/src/content/ideas/what-the-floc-is-googles-privacy-sandbox.md

 ---
 description: What the FLoC!
 Google's Privacy Sandbox
 image: https://blupp.b-cdn.net/idearebel/Google-FLoC-Idea-Rebel.jpg?quality=80&width=800
-order: 1
+order: 5
 publish_date: May 18, 2021
 link: what-the-floc-is-googles-privacy-sandbox
-sub_title: ""
+sub_title: "Google’s Privacy Sandbox"
-title: What the FLoC is Google’s Privacy Sandbox? | Idea Rebel
+title: What the FLoC!
 url: https://www.idearebel.com/ideas/what-the-floc-is-googles-privacy-sandbox/
-seo_title: ""
-seo_description: ""
+seo_title: "What the FLoC is Google’s Privacy Sandbox? | Idea Rebel"
+seo_description: "Idea Rebel - Digital Agency - Google FLoC Privacy Sandbox - Everything you need to know to be online with these new rules"
 ---
-What the FLoC is Google’s Privacy Sandbox?
+## What the FLoC is Google’s Privacy Sandbox?

 \
-As we gently walk each other through grieving the loss of third-party cookies, now is an excellent time to take a quick dip in the Privacy Sandbox.
-Chrome’s cookie phase-out is scheduled to be complete in 2022 which, for digital advertisers, has been a tough pill (or cookie) to swallow because it signals the end of the industry as we know it.
+As we gently walk each other through grieving the loss of [third-party cookies](https://www.idearebel.com/ideas/the-end-of-the-third-party-cookie/), now is an excellent time to take a quick dip in the Privacy Sandbox.
+Chrome’s cookie phase-out is scheduled to be complete in 2022 which, for [digital advertisers](https://www.idearebel.com/services/media-planning-buying-progrommatic/), has been a tough pill (or cookie) to swallow because it signals the end of the industry as we know it.
 But it’s no secret that the ad industry is resourceful and adaptable in the face of change.

 \
 Never one to leave us empty-handed, Google has been working on new APIs to allow personalized advertising, including the Privacy Sandbox.
+## What’s Inside?

 \
-What’s Inside?

-\
 Anyone who has ever set foot in a sandbox knows there’s a lot of stuff hidden in there.
 Big picture, Privacy Sandbox contains a bunch of APIs to secure users’ privacy, while still allowing advertising measurement and tracking.

 \
-Google has a lot to say about all of this, but for our purposes, we’re just going to talk about FLoC.
+Google has a lot to say about [all of this](https://blog.google/products/ads-commerce/2021-01-privacy-sandbox/), but for our purposes, we’re just going to talk about FLoC.

-\
-Lots & Lots of FLoCs
+## Lots & Lots of FLoCs

 \
 Birds of a feather get FLoC’d together.
 It’s a bad pun, but, seriously, that’s what’s happening.
 Might as well learn it now because it doesn’t look like FLoC (Federated Learning of Cohorts) will be going anywhere anytime soon.